Center-For-Complex-Systems-Science/causationentropy/docs/source/theory/information_theory.rst

 ==================

-This section provides a comprehensive overview of information theory concepts that underpin the Optimal Causal Entropy framework.
+This section provides a comprehensive overview of information theory concepts that underpin the Causation Entropy framework.
 Understanding these foundational concepts is essential for applying and interpreting the methods in this library.

 Fundamental Concepts